Early Retirement 101 — How Long To Financial Independence?

 Note: I’m not saying you can never have a dog or drink alcohol.
 I’m saying save those things for later.
 Work your butt off and sacrifice a little for the next 10 or so years (maybe after that time you’ll realize you don’t need alcohol and cigarettes 😉).
 That way, you can enjoy more of your life with your new puppy, Fido.

-Have you ever wondered how long it would take you to retire?
-This calculator will answer that.
-I believe you can go deeper though.
+Whatever your number is, I believe you can go deeper though.
 How many years can you shave off that number?

 You could focus on spending less.
 You could focus on making more.
 Or you could focus on both and turbocharge your engine.